vkurpmax/Manipulator-Robot/LOG.md

 # Manipulator-Robot
-Log of what I did everyday
+Log of what I did step by step

 ## 20230226
 No progress.
 Dynamixel shield doesn't make the servo moved a single degree.
 I'm frustrated.